 On appointment, there will be an induction or residential for 1 day.
 This will be held on a Saturday.
 There will be ongoing training as required and successful candidates may be assigned a mentor.
 The successful candidate(s) will also have access to the Judicial College training prospectus on appointment.

-If you have any questions regarding this role or your application, please contact a member of the selection exercise team: Please ensure you check your spam mailbox regularly.
+If you have any questions regarding this role or your application, please contact a member of the selection exercise team.

 Rebecca Mcknight, Selection Exercise Team Manager: 020 3334 0387